cfaife/random-numbers/README.md

 #Exploring some available resources:

-Requests a new Random number:
+Requests a new Random number, when it completes the http response header has a key `x-request-duration` with the value  of the  process duration:

 		POST http://localhost:8080/random-numbers/api/v1/random